TrustPy/TrustPy/README.md

 # TrustPy - Trustworthiness Python

-a Python package for validating AI/ML model reliability and uncertainty **during development and before deployment**.
+Python package for validating AI/ML model reliability and uncertainty **during development and before deployment**.
 Distributed via Conda-Forge and PyPI.

 ###
 **The implementation is flexible and works out-the-box with any AI/ML library.**